cloudhotspot/pypackage-docker/README.md

 Docker Compose is used to define the following environments for this workflow:

-- Test Environment - this is used for the <a href="https://raw.githubusercontent.com/cloudhotspot/pypackage-docker/master/docs/images/ci-workflow.png" target="_blank">unit/integration test and build phases</a>
+- Development/Test Environment - this is used for the <a href="https://raw.githubusercontent.com/cloudhotspot/pypackage-docker/master/docs/images/ci-workflow.png" target="_blank">unit/integration test and build phases</a>
 - Release Environment - this is used for the <a href="https://raw.githubusercontent.com/cloudhotspot/pypackage-docker/master/docs/images/ci-workflow.png" target="_blank">functional test and release phases</a>

 A set of docker compose files are including in the `docker` folder of this repository:

-- `common.yml` - defines services and settings common to both the test and release environments
+- `base.yml` - defines services and settings common to both the test and release environments
-- `test.yml` - defines services and settings for the test environment
+- `dev.yml` - defines services and settings for the development/test environment
 - `release.yml` - defines services and settings for the release environment

 These files are specifically configured for the sample application and must be adapted for your application.